mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 251 - Collections Empty/readme.md

     public int size() {
         return stack.size();
         // This has O(n) linear time
-        // And the stack muy not be reachable in memory
+        // And the stack might not be fully reachable in memory
         // While you wait, the stack isEmpty and notEmpty
         // at the same time
     }